 “In the Middle Ages the Mont was one of the most important pilgrim sites in Europe.
 We were very much part of a web of routes,” said Lebey.

-We're open to all walkers, no matter what their belief'
+Open to all walkers, no matter what their belief

 The pilgrim routes group was set up a decade ago to encourage visitors to the site to discover the Normandy countryside around the Mont-Saint-Michel.

 “A huge number of people visit the Mont, but very few see the surrounding area,” said Hervieu, referring to the salt flats, sandbanks and huge variety of wild life of the Mont-Saint-Michel bay.